CodeWithJV/holochain-challenge-4/README.md

 }
 ```

-This function will receive the remote signal from the network and forward it to the client's frontend
+This function will receive the remote signal from the network and forward it to the client's frontend.

 #### 3. Replace the current `init` function inside `coordinator/chatroom/src/lib.rs` with the following code.